oroinc/documentation/user/storefront/checkout/guest-checkout.rst

 At the checkout, guest customers can:

-* Login if they have forgotten to do this before placing items in the shopping list.
+* Login if they have forgotten to do this before placing items in the shopping list
-* Create an account.
+* Create an account

 .. _frontstore-guide--orders-checkout--sample--guest: